-This policy applies to all stakeholders of the Shireland Collegiate Academy Trust's primary academies (including staff, pupils, volunteers, parents / carers, visitors, community users) who have access to and are users of academy integrated technologies both in and out of academy sites. \\Technologies for the purposes of this policy refers to, but is not limited to, devices, systems, and the internet. \\
+This policy applies to all stakeholders of the Shireland Collegiate Academy Trust's primary academies (including staff, pupils, volunteers, parents/carers, visitors and community users) who have access to and are users of academy integrated technologies both in and out of academy sites.

+\\Technologies for the purposes of this policy refers to, but is not limited to, devices, systems and the internet.\\

-This policy is based on the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and its advice for academies on preventing and tackling bullying and searching, screening and confiscation.
-It also refers to the Department's guidance on protecting children from radicalisation.
+This policy is based on the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education and Teaching online safety in schools; Preventing and tackling bullying and its advice for academies on preventing and tackling bullying and searching, screening and confiscation.
+It also refers to the Department's guidance on protecting children from radicalisation and cyber-bullying: advice for headteachers and school staff.

-It reflects existing legislation, including but not limited to the Education Act 1996 (as amended), the Education and Inspections Act 2006, the Equality Act 2010, and the Education Act 2011.
+It reflects existing legislation, including but not limited to the Education Act 1996 (as amended), the Education and Inspections Act 2006, the Equality Act 2010 and the Education Act 2011.

-The Education and Inspections Act 2006 empowers Principals to such extent as is reasonable, to regulate the behaviour of pupils when they are off the academy site and empowers members of staff to impose disciplinary penalties for inappropriate behaviour.
-This is pertinent to incidents of online-bullying or other online safety incidents covered by this policy, which may take place outside of the academy, but is linked to membership of the academy.
+The Education and Inspections Act 2006 empowers Headteachers/Principals to such extent as is reasonable, to regulate the behaviour of pupils when they are off the academy site and empowers members of staff to impose disciplinary penalties for inappropriate behaviour.
+This is pertinent to incidents of online bullying or other Online Safety incidents covered by this policy, which may take place outside of the academy, but is linked to membership of the academy.
 The 2011 Education Act increased these powers with regard to the searching for and of electronic devices which has given teachers stronger powers to tackle cyber-bullying by, if necessary, searching for and deleting inappropriate images or files on pupils' electronic devices where they believe there is a 'good reason' to do so.